(C) 2012-2018, G. Forrest Cook

 The power transformer used in this supply was a surplus unit.
 The selectable taps were added to the transformer by installing two turns each of 14 gauge insulated copper wire around the existing transformer windings.
 The extra windings boost the transformer voltage up by around 1/2 Volt per tap.
 This helps to increase the maximum regulated voltage that the supply can produce under load.
 The 15.0V tap provided the best compromise between regulated voltage and heating of the LM338K when the supply was set to 13.8V.

 The first version of this supply started with an old dead power supply that I had in my junk box, the power transformer, filter capacitor and metal frame were re-used for this project.
 The modified power supply frame was installed into an old disk-drive container box.

 The power transformer converts 120VAC into 38VAC center-tapped.
-This is fed to the two diodes to full-wave rectify the AC into DC.
+This is fed to the two Schottky diodes which full-wave rectify the AC into DC.
+The Schottky diodes have a lower voltage drop compared to regular silicon diodes, this provides a bit more headroom for the regulator circuit.
 The 12,000uF capacitor filters the ripple from the DC supply and the 100nF capacitor improves the high-frequency bypass characteristics of the 12,000uF capacitor.